Sale!

 FAQs

-Collect a urine sample using the provided cup and transfer it into the sample vial.
-Mail this to our lab using the prepaid envelope.
-At the laboratory, we use a highly-sensitive molecular testing technique known as nucleic acid amplification testing (NAAT), that detects the presence of bacterial DNA.
-NAAT tests are the most sensitive and can be performed rapidly.
+The process is simple.
+Collect a urine sample at home using the provided collection cup and transfer it into the sample vial.
+Next, mail the sample back to our CLIA-certified laboratory using the prepaid shipping envelope.
+At our CLIA-certified laboratory, we employ a highly sensitive technique known as nucleic acid amplification testing (NAAT) to detect bacterial DNA from chlamydia, gonorrhea, and trichomoniasis.

-If you receive a positive result, contact a healthcare professional immediately to start treatment.
-Follow your healthcare provider’s treatment recommendations and inform your sexual partners so they can also get tested and treated if necessary.
+If you receive a positive result, contact a healthcare professional immediately to discuss treatment options.
+It’s essential to follow your doctor’s recommendations carefully.
+Also, inform your sexual partners so they can get tested and treated if necessary.

 Early diagnosis and consistent adherence to treatment are essential for effectively managing these infections.
 Please note that these are general guidelines, and the specific treatment for an individual will depend on their overall health, the stage of the disease, and other factors.
 Therefore, it's important to consult with a healthcare provider for personalized advice.
 Also, remember to complete the entire course of prescribed medication, even if symptoms improve before finishing the treatment.